makise-homura/rumia/README.md

         * `../../templates.d/gethdd_cmd.rootfs`: Do the same, but for a device containing partition that is mounted as the rootfs.
-        This is the only script that shows used space on disk.
+        This is the only script that checks consistency of disk *and* shows used space.
+If `watchfs` file does not exist, it shows user space on rootfs; otherwise it checks all filesystems from there and displays the one with most used percentage.
+Empty `watchfs` is considered an error, it is displayed as 100% being used.

         * `../../templates.d/gethdd_cmd.mingw`: Don't check remote computer's
         disk, just show used space on it.
 You could use this script with Windows remote machines that have ssh access to them enabled and mingw-like bash is running there.
 Doesn't require `get_hdd_state` to be uploaded to remote machine.
+The `watchfs` file is used the same way as with `gethdd_cmd.rootfs` (note that typical mingw filesystem names usually are `/c`, `/d`, etc. for drives like `C:`, `D:`, etc.)

     * `battery_cmd`: Print a battery level of remote computer.
 Return value does not matter.
 Should print exactly 6 characters, of which leading and